vsantos/k8s-tanker/README.md

 Make sure that your machine follows the requisites:

-- A *nix system running an apt-compatible OS, e.g. Ubuntu or Debian
+- Ubuntu 18.04 or superior (there is a libvirt's group limitation that requires specific configuration by version, so it's better to stick with it)
 - 3 GB or more of RAM (it needs to handle the virtualization as well)
 - 2 CPUs or more